stevenvachon/jquery.transitionsend/README.md

 ```

 ### Repaint
 A `repaint`—or "reflow" or "redraw" or "rerender"—function is also included.
 It goes by many names, but the browsers call it "paint".
-It is useful when adding adding a transition `className` to your newly created element and actually having it display what you expect.
+It is useful when adding a transition `className` to your newly created element and actually having it display what you expect.
 ```javascript
 $(selector).repaint();
 ```